jess-miles/testing-ohe-var/README.md

 >- Does it matter which column we drop?
 In other words, will this choice affect the model's results?
 >- If it does matter, how should data scientists select the appropriate column to drop?

 My hypothesis was that it could matter, and that in some scenarios it would be more appropriate to drop the column that best represents the average of the target.
 To test this, I generated a dataset including categorical variables that had average values, and used them to generate target values.
-I then tested different models on the same data, comparing model coefficients and accuracy when dropping no columns, the first (minimum) column, and the column representing the average.
+I then tested different models on the same data, comparing model coefficients and performance when dropping no columns, the first (minimum) column, and the column representing the average.

-My analysis revealed that **while the column dropped does not appear to affect an OLS linear regression model's predictive accuracy, it can have a significant impact on the interpretability of the model's coefficients**.
+My analysis revealed that **while the column dropped does not appear to affect an OLS linear regression model's performance, it can have a significant impact on the interpretability of the model's coefficients**.

 Data scientists preparing an Ordinary Least Squares multiple linear regression model should carefully consider which columns they drop from each category if their goals for analysis include:
 - Ranking standardized coefficients to infer relative magnitude or importance of predictors' impacts on the target variable (i.e. "Does square footage or the number of bedrooms add more to a home's sale price?")